Vrå railway station: History

 The station opened in 1871 as the branch from Nørresundby to Frederikshavn of the new Vendsyssel Line opened on 16 August 1871.
 On 7 January 1879, at the opening of the Limfjord Railway Bridge, the Vendsyssel line was connected with Aalborg station, the Randers-Aalborg railway line and the rest of the Danish rail network.

 Today, the station is closed but continues as a halt.

 In 2017, the regional rail services on the Vendsyssel Line were transferred from the national railway company DSB to the regional railway company Nordjyske Jernbaner.

 Architecture

-The station building is designed by the Danish architect Niels Peder Christian Holsøe, head architect of the Danish State Railways.
+The station building was built to designs by the Danish architect Niels Peder Christian Holsøe (1826-1895), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways.

 Operations

-The train services are operated by the railway company Nordjyske Jernbaner which runs frequent regional train services to Aalborg and Frederikshavn.